Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Print all global variables on the standard output.
+    Print all variables of the current object to the standard output.

 ## dump_local_memory

 **Description**

-    Print all local (current scope) variables on the standard output.
+    Print all local (current scope) variables to the standard output.

 ## all / first / last / random